floretdemola/orm-more-like-ormg/README.md

 Use the `schema.sql` file in the `db` folder to create your database with MySQL shell commands

+Run `npm run seed` to seed data to your database so that you can test your routes on Insomnia

 ## Review

 You are required to submit BOTH of the following for review: